 How Does Humidity Affect Your Health?

-Unmanaged levels of humidity can have adverse effects on the human body.
+Unmanaged levels of humidity can have adverse effects on the human body and can lead to health problems.
 If the air you're surrounded by feels warmer than the actual temperature, it can make you feel like you have low energy levels.

 Some of the most common health risks are associated with high humidity levels include: